stcz/initramfs-tools-network-hook/README.md

 # Requiments
 The package `ifenslave` for bonding support.
+The package `vlan` for vlan support.

+# Installation
+Copy the files to the corresponding folder on your system.
+Make the hooks and scripts are executable.

 # Add VLAN Interface
 Add the following Line to your `/etc/initramfs-tools/initramfs.conf` to enable the VLAN IDs 221 and 222 on eth0: